wp-plugins/easy-testimonials/readme.txt

 1. This is the Add New Testimonial Page.
 2. This is the List of Testimonials - from here you can Edit or Delete a Testimonial.
 3. This is the Easy Testimonials Settings Page.
+4. This is the Random Testimonial Widget.

 == Changelog ==

+= 1.4 =
+* Fix: Featured Image should no longer break in your themes.
+* Feature: Ability to set a number of random testimonials to output, with the shortcode or the widget.
+* Feature: Ability to set a number of testimonials to appear via the standard testimonial shortcode.
+* Feature: Ability to set Custom CSS via the Settings panel.

 = 1.3.4.1 =
 * Minor Fix: address warning message output when no pre-existing featured image support is found.